- What is the Freedom Trail?

-Audio tours are available for rent at the Boston Common Visitor Information Center,
+Audio tours are available for purchase at the Boston Common Visitor Information Center,

-MP3 version of the audio guide is also available for download online for $15 at
+mp3 version of the audio guide is also available for download online for $15 at our online store.

 - What is the address of the Boston Common Visitor Information Center?

 The address of the Visitor's Center is 139 Tremont Street, Boston MA 02111 (99 Chauncy St. is the Foundation office, tours do not depart from there.)
 Please keep in mind that there are two Tremont Streets in Boston, make sure that you are using the correct zipcode.